ShihabIslam789/Azure-Sentinel-lab/README.md

  ![Windows](https://github.com/ShihabIslam789/Azure-Sentinel-lab/blob/main/PIctures/Terminal%20picture.png)

- The malicious actors attempts are recorded to plaintext on the computer and this information contains their IP address and example Username and password. we can find this because I am using the geolocation API to pull this information.
+ The malicious actors attempts are recorded to plaintext on the computer and this information contains their IP address and example Username and password. we can find this because I am using the geolocation API to pull this information, but an account is needed first.

  Link:(https://ipgeolocation.io/)

  ### Goal

  My goal was to take this information and make it readable by someone who doesn't work in my field.
-SO my made a map of where the attacks come from based on the Log file I obtained and collected.
+So I made a map of where the attacks come from based on the Log file I obtained and collected.
+ The colored map show attacks with a legend telling how many.
+This is the goal of Azure is to analysis potential threats and dealing with them before it becomes  a problem.

  ![Windows2](https://github.com/ShihabIslam789/Azure-Sentinel-lab/blob/main/PIctures/Attempted_Logins.png)

- The colored maps show attacks with a legend telling how many.
-This is the goal of Azure is to analysis potential threats and dealing with them before it becomes  a problem.